Thomas Maule Guthrie

 Thomas Maule Guthrie (1870 – 30 March 1943) was a Scottish Liberal Party politician.

+Early life and career

 He was educated at Craigmount School, Edinburgh.

+Political career

 He was elected as a Coalition Liberal Member of Parliament (MP) for Moray and Nairn at an unopposed by-election on 21 June 1922.
 He was re-elected at the 1922 general election as a National Liberal, narrowly beating a Liberal Party opponent.

 Guthrie lost his seat at the 1923 general election to the Unionist Party candidate James Gray Stuart.
 At the 1929 general election he contested Dunbartonshire.